These moist whole wheat banana muffins with honey are easy healthy banana muffins with only 5 ingredients.

-Plus, their tiny size make them the perfect toddler banana muffin for snacks.
-No processed food here, only real food to create delicious, moist and nut-free banana muffins for kids.
+Plus, their tiny size makes them the perfect toddler banana muffin for snacks.
+No processed food here, only real food to create delicious, moist, and nut-free banana muffins for kids.

 What’s better than a moist, fluffy banana muffin right?
 Here I am going to show you how you can make delicious moist banana muffins with only 5 ingredients.

 The secret to making fluffy moist banana muffins is to use unrefined liquid sweetener and oil.
 Very often banana muffins are too dense and heavy because they contain too much butter and lots of refined sugar.

 These banana muffins with honey are made with oil, specifically coconut oil.
 The combo of the two natural wholesome ingredients creates the best moist banana muffins on earth.
 So let’s see all the ingredients you need to make them.